matrix-org/matrix-spec-proposals/proposals/4072-exhausted_devices_in_key_claim_response.md

 So it would be easy to introduce a memory leak in this way.
 A correct implementation might involve some sort of expiring map, or more substantial changes to the API of `matrix-sdk-crypto`.
-In any case it is likely to be non-trivial compared with changing the behaviour on the client side.
+In any case it is likely to be non-trivial compared with changing the behaviour on the server side.

 ### Variations in response shape